TABLE OF CONTENTS

 11 Please describe briefly any limitations on enforcement, in particular debtor protection rules and limitation or prescription periods in your enforcement system

 Section 77 of the Family Act provides that there is no prescription period for the recovery of maintenance claims.
 However, maintenance may only be granted from the date on which court proceedings are opened.
 Maintenance allowances for a minor child can be ordered for no more than three years retroactively from the date of the commencement of the proceedings, but reasons meriting special consideration must exist.
-There is a prescription period for rights to individual recurring maintenance payments.
+Limitation periods apply to entitlement to various recurring maintenance payments.

 Section 101 of the Civil Code (Act No 40/1964) sets out the limitation periods as follows:

-(1) A right awarded by a final decision of a court or other authority shall become statute-barred ten years from the date on which the liable party was to execute the decision.
-A right acknowledged by the debtor in writing as to the grounds and sum thereof shall become statute-barred ten years from the date of acknowledgement; however, if a time limit for execution is specified in the acknowledgement, the limitation period shall commence upon expiry of that time limit.
+(1) Where the entitlement was granted by a final decision of a court or other body, it shall lapse ten years from the date on which it was meant to be complied with.
+Where the entitlement was acknowledged by the party liable in writing as regards the grounds and the amount involved, it shall lapse ten years from the date on which acknowledgement was given; if the acknowledgement specified a compliance deadline, the limitation period shall run from the expiry of that deadline.

-(3) Interest and recurrent performance shall become statute-barred in three years; however, if it has been awarded with finality or acknowledged in writing, this limitation period shall apply only to interest and recurrent performance falling due after the decision becomes final or after the acknowledgement is made.
+(3) The period of limitation for interest and recurring payments shall be three years; however, in the case of entitlements covered by a final judgment or acknowledged in writing, this limitation period shall apply only to interest and recurring payments that have fallen due after the judgment became final or after the acknowledgement.

 12 Is there an organisation or an authority which can help me to recover maintenance?